yewwah/evaluation_assess/README.md

 1. No security concerns
 2. User is using ubuntu OS 22.XX
 3. User has `sudo` access
 4. Docker has been installed
+5. Machine has sufficient memory to load all the containers (>4 GB)

 # Deployment URL
 The deployment URL is as follows : `http://3.25.121.36:PORT_NUMBER/<ENDPOINT>`